interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
 This check validates that the UAS ID is in serial number format. (**[astm.f3411.v22a.NET0470,Table1,1a](../../../../requirements/astm/f3411/v22a.md)**)

+#### Timestamp consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that timestamps are expressed with a minimum resolution of one tenth of a second and relative to UTC. (**[astm.f3411.v22a.NET0470,Table1,5](../../../../requirements/astm/f3411/v22a.md)**)

 #### Operational Status consistency with Common Dictionary check

 **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
 This check validates that the Operational Status, if present, is valid. (**[astm.f3411.v22a.NET0470,Table1,7](../../../../requirements/astm/f3411/v22a.md)**)